 Selecting level sensors with no moving parts will reduce the risk of malfunction.
 For example, stable operation can be achieved by selecting ultrasonic level switches that can detect and measure targets without contact.
 Certain "probe-type" level sensors can be affected by muddy water, viscous liquids, or dirt.

-Level sensors using moving parts, such as conventional float types that monitor a float or displacer types, have a high risk of damage or malfunction and require frequent maintenance.
+Liquid level sensors using moving parts, such as conventional float types that monitor a float or displacer types, have a high risk of damage or malfunction and require frequent maintenance.
 Due to their design, they are not suitable for viscous fluids.
 Ultrasonic level switches can detect liquid levels without contact and guide pulse level gauges provide excellent sensing performance and are less affected by viscous fluids and build-up.
 Since these instruments do not have any moving parts, they reduce the risk of malfunction, offer higher stability, and require less maintenance.

 It is impossible to constantly monitor the level sensors display, at the tank.
 In addition to the level, there are often other items also being managed such as pressure, temperature, and flow rate.
 Level sensors that support IO-Link allow for smart operation through easy network connection with simplified wiring.